stacks-network/docs/docs/clarity/security/decidable.md

 The main issue with that thinking is that it opens up smart contract security to greater human error.
 If we can preserve functionality while mitigating the chance of human error as much as possible, we should do so.

+## Should smart contracts be Turing complete?

+We will discover new applications for smart contracts.
+These applications will go beyond current smart contracts, traditional contracts, and may even open new economic opportunities.
+Given these possibilities, how should we build our smart contracts?
+What characteristics should our smart contract languages have?

+It is good practice to separate data from programs.
+Should smart contracts be data, or programs, or something in between?
+If smart contracts are data, then should the programs that execute-them be Turing complete or perhaps less powerful?
+If smart contracts are programs, then what language should smart contracts be written in?
+What characteristics should this programming language have?

+The Church-Turing thesis is the hypothesis that all formal notions of computation are captured by Turing machines or modern computers.
+A programming language is Turing complete if it captures all formal notions of computation.
+Many programming languages are Turing complete.
+For example, Python, C++, Rust, Java, Lisp, and Solidity are all Turing complete.

+Consider a program and its input.
+In the worst case, determining this program’s output is impossible.
+Validating a program, on a particular input, is done by generating a proof-of-correctness.

+Proofs-of-correctness are logical proofs that can be mechanically validated.
+Finding proofs-of-correctness for programs and their input is undecidable.
+Kurt G\”odel showed there are undecidability logical statements.

+This indicates all programs in Turing complete languages cannot be validated in the worst case.
+Thus, Turing complete smart contract languages must allow contracts that cannot be validated.

+Alonzo Church and Alan Turing showed there are problems that are uncomputable.
+Uncomputable problems cannot be solved by any Turing machine.
+Hence, assuming the Church-Turing thesis, these uncomputable problems cannot be solved by any computer.

+We'll explore this idea further later in this section.

+Turing complete languages are very expressive.
+In fact, assuming the Church-Turing thesis, Turing complete languages are as expressive as possible in some sense.

+Is there a trade-off?
+What types of problems can occur with uncomputable problems and programs whose validity may be undecidable?

+As smart contracts subsume parts of contract law, consider the large body of laws and regulations for tax law.

+For instance, US tax law and regulations take up several million words.
+International tax law and regulations pushes these numbers much higher.

+Are these laws and regulations programs or are they data?
+If tax law were to be written in a Turing complete language, then the law may codify uncomputable problems.
+It is an accountant’s nightmare for their advice to be undecidable.

+Clarity is non-Turing complete, yet very expressive.
+This makes it so that Clarity is decidable and cannot encode uncomputable problems.
+There are discussions and papers on smart contract languages such as Solidity that propose subsets of Solidity that are non-Turing complete.
+These subsets are decidable and cannot encode uncomputable problems.
+However, there is no consensus on which subsets to work with and they are not widely used.

 ## Advantages of Decidability in Smart Contracts

 Why is decidability important in the context of smart contracts?